gradle/gradle/design-docs/task-configuration-from-command-line.md

     - lookup project tasks and implicit tasks using the task selector
     - throw decent error message when requested task cannot be found
     - task details (task name, task type, path)
+    - the default message informs the user about using `gradle help --task n`

 - Update the 'using Gradle from the command-line' user guide chapter to mention the help task.

-## Help task shows command-line options for a task (but not the legal values for each option)
+## Help task shows command-line options for a task

 Commandline options of the task passed to help are listed including a description.
+The legal values for each property are not shown - this is added in a later story.

 ### User visible changes